AmoebeLabs/material3-themes-manual/docs/using/using-ham3-in-cards.md

 To make full use of these theme color definitions, either the (custom) card itself should offer CSS styling functionality, or via a custom plugin that makes it possible to style parts of the card.

 ##:material-home-floor-3: Start to use the Theme color definitions!
-The most important point in using all the features of the Home Assistant Material 3 themes is to _use_ the theme color definitions where possible and applicable.
+The key point in using all the features of the Home Assistant Material 3 themes is to _use_ the theme color definitions whenever possible and appropriate.
 In that case, your card will follow the theme in both light and dark mode!

 === "Do"
     ```yaml